 Imagine waking up in the morning and asking Alexa- “What is my glucose level”? – Unbelievable, well not really.
 Technology is at our doorstep.
-Days are not far away from our personal and home smart devices to integrate with one another and provide a comprehensive health data, statistics and results.
+Days are not far away from our personal and home smart devices to integrate with one another and provide comprehensive health data, statistics, and results.

-Technology and Healthcare go hand in hand in enhancing physical, mental and emotional well -being of an individual.
+Technology and Healthcare go hand in hand in enhancing the physical, mental, and emotional well -being of an individual.
 With the continuous evolvement of technology, and the need for efficient, faster workflow and patient care, the traditional system of health care is slowly being replaced.
-It is the Internet of things (IOT) with is slowly gathering momentum.
+It is the Internet of things (IOT) which is slowly gathering momentum.

 What is IoT?

 So, why the buzz about IoT?
-It is the functionality, ease, and accessibility that holds a promising future for IoT – remote care, patient engagement, faster diagnosis, telehealth and plethora of healthcare functionalities which will be efficiently managed with the adoption of IoT.
+It is the functionality, ease, and accessibility that holds a promising future for IoT – remote care, patient engagement, faster diagnosis, telehealth, and a plethora of healthcare functionalities that will be efficiently managed with the adoption of IoT.

 What is the projected growth in IoT Market?

 The Internet of Things (IoT) Healthcare market was valued at USD 28.42 Billion in 2015 and is projected to reach USD 337.41 billion by 2025, growing at a CAGR of 28.2% over the forecast period.

 While many industries are adopting IoT, it is the healthcare industry that will see tremendous benefits in integrating with IoT.
 By 2020, 40% of IoT technology will be health-related, more than any other category.